 Guardian of the Garden, Francine is in her second year as a Farmer Apprentice.
 Beginning 2nd year of hands on work farming full time at LJI.
 Francine began as a volunteer wanting to learn and contribute to the local food economy.

-Los Jardines is known for gatherings welcoming folks of all backgrounds and making space for community.
-We are happy to announce that we are open to hosting your next meeting or special event!
+Los Jardines Institute is about building the social, political, economic, cultural and spiritual power as a community.
+Our space is known for multigenerational and multicultural gatherings and movement making.
+We are happy to announce that we are open to host your event or activity!
 Drop by and see if Los Jardines' indoor and outdoor spaces are a good fit.